|

 (b) S.25.1 Rule-Making Authority (Written Hearings)

-The basis for such exceptions is not made any clearer than this, but logically might include illiteracy of a party, language problems - or, most commonly, the need for the tribunal to make in-person credibility findings, and for other parties to cross-examine witnesses.
+The basis for such exceptions is not made any clearer than this, but logically might include illiteracy of a party, language problems - or, more logically, the need for the tribunal to make in-person credibility findings, and for other parties to cross-examine witnesses for similar purposes.
 However where the issue is solely procedural, a party is not entitled to try to avoid a written hearing on this basis [SPPA s.5.1(2.1)].

 As discussed immediately above, you can expect this statement to be absent if the hearing relates only to procedural matters.